Graduate Mental Health Nurse Program (GMHNP)

 Graduate nurses are an integral part of our commitment to taking the nursing profession into the future.
 This includes ensuring that graduate nurses are well supported by senior nursing leaders and that they have the opportunity to experience a range of nursing specialities.

 Graduates are recognised as a major source of our new staff recruitment each year.
-It is in our best interest to welcome graduates into our team and assist graduates to become confident and skilled nurses who are truly part of being 'First in Care, Research and Learning'.
+It is in our best interest to welcome graduates into our team and assist graduates to become confident and skilled nurses who are truly 'Always there when it matters most'.

 Our Graduate Mental Health Nurse Program facilitates a safe and supportive transition to practice.
 The program also aims to provide you with an opportunity to consolidate and build upon your mental health knowledge, skills and confidence.